(keep reading to learn what happened)

 I’ll share some examples of reviews below.

-The owner was also candid about his experience with Bar Rescue, saying “It was a complete nightmare, what he put me through.”
+The owner was also candid about his experience with Bar Rescue, saying the following:

 He accused the Bar Rescue crew of using low quality paint and said he’s already removed some of the new food menus from the menu.